hashicorp/consul/README.md

 ## Compilation

 CoreDNS (as a servertype plugin for Caddy) has a dependency on Caddy, but this is not different than any other Go dependency.
-You have the source of CoreDNS, this should preferably be downloaded under your `$GOPATH`.
-Get all dependencies:
+If you have the source of CoreDNS, get all dependencies:

     go get ./...